VCityTeam/UD-SV/Devel/citygml-ade.md

 3 concepts were proposed and formalized in this paper:
 1. **Version**: a snapshot of a city model.
 2. **VersionTransition**: a composition of all of the changes between two versions.
 Proposed transition types include: planned, realized, historical succession, fork, and merge
-3. **Transaction**: an replacement, addition, or deletion of a feature between two versions.
+3. **Transaction**: a replacement, addition, or deletion of a feature between two versions.

 ![image](https://user-images.githubusercontent.com/23373264/150381878-a5ee9379-77b5-4540-b5e6-c3b2cb8a091e.png)